• Welcome To Texas Travel Talk – About Us

 Stockyards Hotel

-Stockyards Hotel is a 3-star hotel pet-friendly hotel right in the mix of things next door to the H3 Restaurant on E. Exchange Ave.
-You can walk right out of the front door and be in the Stockyards.
+Stockyards Hotel is a 3-star, pet-friendly hotel in the mix of things next door to the H3 Restaurant on E. Exchange Ave.
+You can walk out the front door and be in the Stockyards.
 Now, that’s a location!

 Miss Molly’s Bed And Breakfast